YanWittmann/presentation-live-feedback/README.md

 and run it using at least Java 11.

 You can pass the flags `-ws=` and `-hs=` for setting the port for the web socket server and the http server respectively.
+The default ports are `-ws=8080` and `-hs=8000`.

 In the running command line process, type in `password` to print the admin password.
 Use `exit` to exit the application.

+Access the web interface at http://localhost:8000/presentation